figamin/MikuMikuOnline_wss-mod/README.md

 - The **original** branch will contain the unmodified code from the wss branch

 Note that the v8_base.x64 library was too big to upload as is so it is compressed in src\boost_1_58_0\x64\stage\lib.
 You must uncompress it in order to build the client (it is around 350mb uncompressed).

+## How to run the client:

+You will need the rest of the MMO models and maps from MikuMikuTogether[https://mikumikutogether.neocities.org/pages/dl]

+## How to run the server
+The server requires separate files which will be uploaded soon.